gloriali/HirstLab/FetalBrain/Summary/Figures.md

 ##   2
 ```

-### Supplemental 9: GREAT for GW UMRs
+### Supplemental 9: GREAT enrichment for GW UMRs

-* GREAT GO biological processes enriched terms for UMRs between gestational weeks in cortex (a), GE (b), and shared by two cell types (c).
+* GREAT GO biological processes enriched terms for UMRs between gestational weeks in cortex (A), GE (B), and shared by two cell types (C).
 GW13 UMRs are shown in red, and GW17 UMRs in blue.

 ![](./Figures_files/figure-html/GREAT_GW-1.png)